Miki Saegusa: Concept and casting

-The outline of Saegusa's character was present in Shinichiro Kobayashi's winning entry in the competition for a possible sequel story for The Return of Godzilla which would eventually become Godzilla vs. Biollante, though the character was originally portrayed as a journalist investigating a scientist who accidentally created an amphibious rat monster called Deutalios.
+The outline of Saegusa's character was present in Shinichirō Kobayashi's winning entry in the competition for a possible sequel story for The Return of Godzilla which would eventually become Godzilla vs. Biollante, though the character was originally portrayed as a journalist investigating a scientist who accidentally created an amphibious rat monster called Deutalios.
 The character would have been led to the scientist's secret laboratory via psychic visions of talking flowers and subsequently discover that he had been splicing plant genes with those of his deceased daughter.
 It was ultimately director Kazuki Ōmori's decision to change Saegusa into a psychic.

 Prior to assuming the role, Megumi Odaka had never seen a Godzilla film, and was initially scared of the Godzilla suit until she befriended suit performer Kenpachiro Satsuma.

 Character biography

-Saegusa made her debut in Godzilla vs. Biollante.
+Saegusa made her debut in Godzilla vs. Biollante (1989).
 As well as being an instructor of an institution for psychic children, she also served as an assistant to Doctor Shiragami, a botanist studying the psychic energy of roses.
 Unbeknownst to Saegusa, Shiragami combines the DNA of one of his roses with genetic material taken from his late daughter Erika and the mutant dinosaur Godzilla.
 The resulting monster, named Biollante, escapes from the laboratory and takes residence in Lake Ashino.
 For the duration of the creature's passivity, Saegusa sensed that it was in fact possessed by Erika's spirit.
 After Godzilla defeats Biollante for the first time, he heads toward a nuclear power plant, intent on absorbing its energy.
 Saegusa confronts Godzilla and nearly puts herself into a coma by bending Godzilla's will into leaving the area.

-Saegusa returns in Godzilla vs. King Ghidorah, where she joins a time traveling expedition to the Bikini Islands in 1944 in an attempt to alter history by preventing Godzilla's mutation.
+Saegusa returns in Godzilla vs. King Ghidorah (1991), where she joins a time traveling expedition to the Bikini Islands in 1944 in an attempt to alter history by preventing Godzilla's mutation.
 Miki identifies the Godzillasaurus residing on the island as Godzilla, thus allowing its capture and transportation away from the bomb sites.

-Saegusa is a less prominent character in Godzilla and Mothra: The Battle for Earth.
+Saegusa is a less prominent character in Godzilla vs. Mothra (1992).
 She is seen working at the JSDF base and appears to show a moderate concern for Godzilla during his battle with the guardian monster Mothra and her dark twin Battra.

-In Godzilla vs. Mechagodzilla II, Miki is made a member of the newly created G-Force, the military arm of the UNGCC or United Nations Godzilla Countermeasures Center, a United Nations military alliance dedicated to the containing or destroying monsters such as Godzilla.
+In Godzilla vs. Mechagodzilla II (1993), Miki is made a member of the newly created G-Force, the military arm of the UNGCC or United Nations Godzilla Countermeasures Center, a United Nations military alliance dedicated to the containing or destroying monsters such as Godzilla.
 There, she befriends Baby Godzilla and is appalled to learn that he will be used as bait to lure Godzilla.
 Despite her protests, Miki is assigned to use her powers to guide Super Mechagodzilla's long range weaponry onto Godzilla's second brain.
 To her shame, she succeeds in crippling Godzilla and begins crying for it.
 Godzilla is later revived by Fire Rodan and destroys the mecha.
 Miki then telepathically convinces Baby Godzilla to leave Japan with Godzilla.